Endoscopic Gastroc Recession

 Addressing The Deforming Forces Of Equinus

-With such convincing evidence of the detrimental affects that equinus can have, not addressing it seems below the standard of care.
-One needs to address the deforming forces regardless of whether we are talking about conservative or surgical treatment options.
-In terms of conservative measures, clinicians can emphasize adjunctive treatment options such as posterior muscle group stretches, specific plantar fascia stretches, physical therapy and night splints.
+With such convincing evidence of the detrimental effects that equinus can have, not addressing it seems below the standard of care.
+Therefore, one needs to address the deforming forces regardless of whether we are talking about conservative or surgical treatment options.
+In terms of conservative measures, clinicians can emphasize adjunctive treatment options such as posterior muscle group stretches, specific plantar fascia stretches, physical therapy, and night splints.
 However, studies have shown that even after a strict regimen of posterior muscle group stretches and use of a night splint, there was only an increase of a few degrees in ankle joint flexibility.5,6

 Surgical procedures to address equinus date back to the early 19th century.
-In 1913, Vulpius described the surgical techniques for the gastroc recession.3 Surgeons can perform the gastroc recession as an open or an endoscopic procedure with one portal or two.
-Regardless of the specifics on technique, in our experience, it is crucial to address the equinus surgically to get the optimal results for your patient.
+In 1913, Vulpius described the surgical techniques for the gastroc recession.3 Subsequently, surgeons can perform the gastroc recession as an open or an endoscopic procedure with one portal or two.
+However, regardless of the specifics on technique, in our experience, it is crucial to address the equinus surgically to get the optimal results for your patient.

 A Guide To Surgical Technique